Rhyd-Lewis/GCol/README.md

 GCol is an open-source Python library for graph coloring, built on top of NetworkX.
-It provides easy-to-use, high-performance algorithms for node coloring, edge coloring, equitable coloring, weighted coloring, precoloring, and maximum independent set indetification.
+It provides easy-to-use, high-performance algorithms for node coloring, edge coloring, equitable coloring, weighted coloring, precoloring, and maximum independent set identification.
 It also offers several tools for solution visualization.

 In general, graph coloring problems are NP-hard.
 This library therefore